Sydney Adamu: Relationships

-Relationship with Marcus
+Marcus

-Marcus (Lionel Boyce) and Sydney grew close quickly, and Marcus seemed to ask Sydney on a date just before but soft launch of the restaurant.
+Marcus (Lionel Boyce) and Sydney grew close quickly, and Marcus seemed to ask Sydney on a date just before the soft launch of the restaurant.
 Boyce told an interviewer in 2024, "I think they're friends.
 They started as friends and then it's like things get in close proximity...that's just a human thing where you're like, I have chemistry with this person.
 Are we friends?
 Are we not friends?
 It's a weird thing, but they found a way to navigate through it."